jortvanleenen/Programmeermethoden/README.md

 of learning C++ as assignments for the Dutch-taught course 'Programming Methods'.
-Due to the academic nature of these projects, there were some rules we had to abide by, such as what we should and should not check for regarding user-input, which header files and (member) functions we were allowed to use.
+Due to the academic nature of these projects, there were some rules we had to abide by, such as what we should and should not check for regarding user-input and which header files and (member) functions we were allowed to use.

 The assignments that are placed within this repository are exact copies of the assignments I handed in, however they are stripped of any personal, identifying